CoreumFoundation/coreum/coreznet/README.md

 (coreznet) [logs] $ start
 ```

-it is possible to use `logs` wrapper tot ail logs from an application:
+it is possible to use `logs` wrapper to tail logs from an application:

 ```
 (coreznet) [logs] $ logs cored-node